-4.2.2 Resiliency against noise in input.
-Our hierarchical design is also resilient to noisy source production forecasts.
-In general, as the forecasting period increases, forecast accuracy deteriorates.
+Additionally, even when data is available, forecast accuracy generally deteriorates as the forecasting period increases.
 Fig. 7 shows how wind and natural gas production forecast errors increase in California with the forecasting period.
+Our hierarchical design is also resilient to such noisy source production forecasts.
 Even for short forecast periods, since equation-based approaches assign a fixed weight to each source production forecast (where the weight is the CEF of that source), the accuracy of such methods depends heavily on the accuracy of these forecasts.
 However, adding another tier of learning enables CarbonCast to re-weight the input features and adjust for the noise.
 To prove this, we set up a simple experiment.
-We start with perfect source production forecasts in California and then gradually add Gaussian noise to the natural gas production forecast, and observe its effect on day-ahead carbon intensity forecasts.
-We choose natural gas because it generates the most fraction of California's electricity and has a high CEF.
-Hence, if all inputs to the system are perfect and only one is varied, a noisy natural gas forecast is expected to have the most effect on carbon intensity forecasts.
-Fig. 8 shows that in California, the equation-based approach gets worse linearly as we add noise to the natural gas production forecast, while CarbonCast is more robust to the noise.
+We start with perfect source production forecasts in California and then gradually add Gaussian noise to the natural gas production forecast and observe its effect on day-ahead carbon intensity forecasts.
+Since natural gas has the highest electricity-generation fraction in California and also has a high CEF, if all inputs to the system are perfect and only one is varied, a noisy natural gas forecast is expected to have the most effect on carbon intensity forecasts.
+Fig. 8 shows that in California, the equation-based approach worsens linearly as we add noise to the natural gas production forecast, while CarbonCast is more robust to the noise.